epartington/pan-os-mcp/README.md

 - Retrieve security policies from Palo Alto Networks firewalls
 - Get system information from Palo Alto Networks firewalls
 - Built using the `FastMCP` class from the `modelcontextprotocol` Python SDK
-- Supports standard I/O transport for command-based integration
+- Exposes network (HTTP/SSE) endpoints for integration with Windsurf and MCP clients

 ## Installation